AnhyDev/AnhyLingo/README.md

       lines:
         1: "&cEnhanced Magic Wand"

-    # Another copy with changes in the first and third lines of the lore
-    magic_wand_2:
-      copy: magic_wand
-      lines:
-        1: "&dAdvanced Magic Wand"
-        3: "&dIt holds immense power."

-    # Other items
     eternal_sword:
       name: "&cEternal Sword"
       lore:
         - "&7A legendary sword that never dulls."
         - "&7Said to be forged from a fallen star."
         - "&7Its blade cuts through darkness."

-    phantom_cloak:
-      name: "&5Phantom Cloak"
-      lore:
-        - "&7A cloak woven from the threads of night."
-        - "&7Grants the wearer invisibility in shadows."
-        - "&7Whispers secrets of the ancient world."

-    skywalker_boots:
-      name: "&9Skywalker Boots"
-      lore:
-        - "&7Boots crafted from the essence of clouds."
-        - "&7Allows the wearer to walk on air."
-        - "&7Feels lighter than a feather."

-    sunshield_helmet:
-      name: "&eSunshield Helmet"
-      lore:
-        - "&7A helmet that shines like the sun."
-        - "&7Protects the wearer from all harm."
-        - "&7Radiates a warm, comforting glow."

-    galeforce_bow:
-      name: "&aGaleforce Bow"
-      lore:
-        - "&7A bow imbued with the spirit of the wind."
-        - "&7Arrows fly like swift gusts."
-        - "&7Said to never miss its target."

 </div>